-1.2 You will demonstrate knowledge of research principles and methods for the maintenance and expansion of your knowledge base
+- You will demonstrate knowledge of research principles and methods to execute a substantial capstone project.

-3.3 You will be able to demonstrate the application of knowledge and skills to plan and execute a substantial research-based project or capstone project.
+- You will be able to demonstrate the application of knowledge and OHS problem solving skills to plan and execute a substantial research-based project or capstone project.

-4.1 You will have communication and research skills to interpret OHS issues and justify OHS decisions for specialist and non-specialist audiences.
+- You will have research skills to interpret OHS issues, justify and communicate OHS decisions for specialist and non-specialist audiences.

 Overview of Learning Activities

-You will receive feedback on your understanding and academic progress during regular discussion with your supervisor.
+You will receive feedback on your academic progress during discussion and when assignments are returned.

 Overview of Learning Resources